ccding/go-stun/README.md

 External IP: 166.111.4.100
 External Port: 23009
 ```
-Use can use `-s` flag to use another STUN server, and use `-v` to work on
+You can use `-s` flag to use another STUN server, and use `-v` to work on
 verbose mode.
 ```bash
 > ./go-stun --help